Updated on August 26th, 2019

 Looking to invest?
 Check out our comparison tools for the Best Online Brokers and Best Robo-Advisors!

 Before choosing an investment strategy, every investor should learn about diversification.
-Diversification is the practice of spreading your money over a wide variety of investments in order to reduce the risk of losing money.
-Diversification can be simply explained as “not putting all of your eggs in one basket”.
+Diversification helps you reduce the risk of losing your money by spreading it over a wide variety of investments.
+In a nutshell, diversification is making sure that you are “not putting all of your eggs in one basket”.

-Now you may be asking yourself, “where am I going to get the money to buy 20 different stocks and how am I going to know which ones to buy?!”
-Through Exchange-Traded Funds (ETFs) or Mutual Funds, this type of diversification can easily be accomplished.
-ETFs and Mutual Funds are “baskets” of stocks, bonds, and other investments that you can buy like a single stock.
+Now you may be asking yourself, “where am I going to get the money to buy 20 different stocks?!”
+Luckily, through ETF’s and Mutual Funds, diversifying your investments is easy.
+This is because ETFs and Mutual Funds are “baskets” of stocks, bonds, and other investments that you can buy like a single stock.
 They’re relatively cheap, easy to buy, and serve as a great way to diversify.
 If you want to learn more about using ETFs or Mutual Funds to invest, we’ve made a video on the Index Fund Strategy, so take a look at that one as well.

 If you’re going to invest, you should consider diversifying your portfolio.
 It’s a great way to minimize your risks of completely losing your money if one of your investments go wrong.